 The Company may incur indebtedness in connection with the development or acquisition of properties, which indebtedness may be secured by one or more of the Company's properties.
 The Company also may borrow funds (a) for Company operating purposes in the event of unexpected circumstances in which the Company's working capital reserves and other cash resources available to the Company become insufficient for the maintenance and repair of its properties or for the protection or replacement of the Company's assets, and (b) in order to finance improvement of and improvements to its properties, when the Advisor deems such improvements to be necessary or appropriate to protect the capital previously invested in the properties, to protect the value of the Company's investment in a particular property, or to make a particular property more attractive for sale or lease.
 The aggregate borrowing of the Company, secured and unsecured, shall be reasonable in relation to Net Assets of the Company and shall be reviewed by the Board of Directors at least quarterly.
 Such indebtedness may be in the form of secured and unsecured bank borrowings, and publicly and privately placed debt offerings.
 Borrowings may be incurred through either the Operating Partnership or the Company.
-The Board of Directors anticipates that the aggregate amount of any borrowing will not exceed 50% of Real Estate Asset Value, provided, however, that such level may be exceeded on an individual property basis.
-Any excess in borrowing over such 50% level shall occur only with approval by a majority of the Independent Directors and will be disclosed and explained to stockholders in the first quarterly report of the Company prepared after such approval occurs.
+The Board of Directors anticipates that the aggregate amount of any borrowing will not exceed 50% of the aggregate value of the Company's aggregate properties, provided, however, that such level may be exceeded on an individual property basis.